Submersion of Japan

-Synopsis

-Thirty million years ago, the country of Japan was part of the continent of Asia, and has since split off into its own archipelago.
-Another landmass shift is about to occur.
+Plot

-In the present day, geophysicist Dr. Tadokoro and Onodera Toshio take the submarine Wadatsumi-1 to the Ogasawara Islands, in order to investigate tremors in the seafloor.
-They discover that the land mass of the Japanese islands is collapsing into the Japan trench.
+Geophysicist Dr. Tadokoro and Onodera Toshio take the submarine Wadatsumi-1 to the Ogasawara Islands, in order to investigate tremors in the seafloor.
+They discover that the land mass of the Japanese islands is collapsing into the Japan Trench.

 Afterward, Onodera is introduced to Abe Reiko, and the two become lovers.
-Relaxing on the beach, they witness an eruption of Mt.
-Amagi.
+Relaxing on the beach, they witness an eruption of Mount Amagi.
 A meeting of government officials, including Prime Minister Yamamoto, focuses on assessing the disaster.
-Dr. Tadokoro warns that more eruptions and earthquakes are imminent, but his claims are rejected as alarmist.
-He later meets with a mysterious wealthy man named Mr. Watari, who agrees to fund the doctor’s research expeditions.
+Tadokoro warns that more eruptions and earthquakes are imminent, but his claims are rejected as alarmist.
+He later meets with a mysterious wealthy man named Mr. Watari, who agrees to fund the doctor's research expeditions.
 With this funding, he develops a course of action to address a nationwide earthquake disaster.
-During a meeting to secure a research submarine from France, the volcano Kirishima erupts.
+During a meeting to secure a research submarine from France, Mount Kirishima erupts.

-Onodera leaves his job as a submarine pilot to help Dr. Tadokoro full-time.
+Onodera leaves his job as a submarine pilot to help Tadokoro full-time.
 Further research verifies that the Japanese archipelago will be pulled into the ocean.
-This is immediately followed by a massive earthquake in Tokyo causing immense damage and loss of life.
+This is immediately followed by a massive earthquake in Tokyo causing immense damage and 3,000,000 deaths.

 Three months later, Tokyo is slowly recovering.
-The Prime Minister, who lost his wife in the earthquake, works closely with Mr. Watari and Dr. Tadokoro’s team.
+Yamamoto, who lost his wife in the earthquake, works closely with Watari and Tadokoro's team.
 Their assessment is that another even larger earthquake is on the horizon.

-Dr. Tadokoro and his team meet with Mr. Watari at his secluded mountainside home.
-The doctor reveals his two-phase plan: D1-investigating seismic activity in the Japan Trench, and D2-an evacuation of the Japanese islands.
-The Prime Minister is negotiating with countries to accept refugees.
-Mr. Watari describes three options for Plan D2.
-One is the formation of a new country, a second is immigration and integration into other countries, and a third is a non-response that means passive acceptance of Japan’s fate.
-Onodera, drunk and agonizing over the public’s ignorance of the impending disaster, meets Abe Reiko for the first time since the Tokyo earthquake.
+Tadokoro and his team meet with Watari at his secluded mountainside home.
+Tadokoro reveals his two-phase plan: D1-investigating seismic activity in the Japan Trench, and D2-an evacuation of the Japanese islands.
+Yamamoto negotiates with countries to accept refugees.
+Watari describes three options for Plan D2.
+One is the formation of a new country, a second is immigration and integration into other countries, and a third is a non-response that means passive acceptance of Japan's fate.
+Onodera, drunk and agonizing over the public's ignorance of the impending disaster, meets Reiko for the first time since the Tokyo earthquake.